Take your career off autopilot … take control of where you want to be

 Mere King says she took away lots of practical advice and not only did it make her think about her own career progression, but it has also prompted her to pay more attention to assisting her juniors in doing the same, for example by encouraging their presence at client meetings.

 “Miriam emphasised the importance of having a ‘sisterhood’ of supportive women in the profession who can look out for each other.
 We’ve started doing this at our firm – organising get-togethers, thinking more about business development and generally backing ourselves,” she says.

 “I am more certain about what I want and that I don’t have to be apologetic or timid about being seen and heard.
 It directed my thoughts on my future and has made me more determined and assertive in my approach to getting there.
 I’ve always thought about the future as something that is still a few years away.
 Now I think, ‘Why can’t I do those things now, and what do I need to do to make them happen?’”

 Grace Stacey-Jacobs concurs that the practical advice and action plans that arose from the workshop were key.
 “It provided a framework to think through ‘what do I want to do next?’ – a mix of reflection and application.”

 “We felt empowered to own the ‘why we’re here’ and ‘what we’re doing’ – and to be more proactive and courageous about getting to be where we want to be.
 It’s an opportunity you don’t get very often to take a day out and listen to two such experienced women.”

-ADLS’s “Leading Your Career” workshop is being held at ADLS’s Chancery Chambers premises in Auckland on Wednesday 12 April 2017, from 9.00am to 5.00pm.
+ADLS’s “Leading Your Career” workshops are being held in Wellington 15 Aug, Auckland 13 Sept and Christchurch 4 Oct 2017 from 9.00am to 5.00pm.
 The workshop counts for eight CPD hours and places are limited, so register now to avoid missing out.
 For more details, click here.